-Figure 4 shows the linear regressions of the 1-hour averaged BC concentration measured with CEPAS against the concentration measured with AE33 and MAAP.
-For this comparison, we have used the AE33 channels with wavelengths 205 closest to each CEPAS channels.
+Figure 4 shows the linear regressions of the 1-hour averaged BC concentration measured with CEPAS and AE33.
+For this comparison, we have used the AE33 channels with wavelengths closest to each CEPAS channels.
 The plot for red the channel shows one clear outlier below the linear fit, with concentration of approximately 1000 ng/m3 according to AE33.
 This corresponded to the decreasing edge of the sharp peak on 25.10., which is apparent in Figure 3.
 The two other channels show a few more outliers related to the NO2 interference as described above.
 All the outliers are included in the fits and the statistics shown in Figure 4.
-The Pearson's correlation coefficient between the concentration measured with CEPAS and AE33 was 0.968, 0.964 and 0.955 for the CEPAS red, green and blue
+The Pearson's correlation coefficient between the concentration measured with CEPAS and AE33 was 0.968, 0.964 and 0.955 for the CEPAS red, green and blue channels, respectively.

-- 210 channels, respectively.
-The correlation coefficient between the concentration measured with MAAP and with CEPAS red channel was 0.975, showing slightly better correlation compared to the AE33 comparison.
 For comparison, the correlation coefficient between AE33 and MAAP data shown in Figure 3 was 0.974.
-The root mean square errors of the fits against the AE33 data are 43.8, 37.0 and 51.0 ng/m3, for red, green and blue channels, respectively.
-The root mean square error of the fit against the MAAP measurement is 39.2 ng/m3.
-The difference in the slopes of the fits from the different channels suggest 215 that there is some disagreement in the wavelength dependence of absorption between the instruments, although at least part - of this could be attributed to uncertainty in the NO2 calibration of CEPAS.
+The root mean square errors of the fits are 43.8, 37.0 and 51.0 ng/m3, for red, green and blue channels, respectively.
+The difference in the slopes of the fits from the different channels suggest that there is some disagreement in the wavelength dependence of absorption between the instruments, although at least part of this could be attributed to uncertainty in the NO2 calibration of CEPAS.

-Figure 4: BC concentration measured with the three CEPAS channels, as a function of the concentration measured with AE33 and MAAP filter-based photometers.
-The text box shows the fit parameter with the statistical uncertainty (1 σ) of the least significant digits in parenthesis, as well as the coefficient of determination (\mathbf{R}^2) and root mean square error (RMSE) of the fit, and Pearson's correlation coefficient between the datasets (Pearson's r).
+Figure 4: BC concentration measured with the three CEPAS channels, as a function of the concentration measured with AE33 filter-based photometer.
+The text box shows the fit parameter with the statistical uncertainty (1σ) of the least significant digits in parenthesis, as well as the coefficient of determination (R^2) and root mean square error (RMSE) of the fit, and Pearson's correlation coefficient between the datasets (Pearson's r).

 Figure 5 shows a closeup to a small part of the time trace to illustrate the agreement at both low and high concentrations.
 A shorter averaging period of 5 min is used here.
 The period from 2.11.
 0:00 to 6:00 shows a BC concentration close to zero and could be used as a more realistic estimate for the detection limit.
-The average concentration over this period given by

-- AE33 is 11 ng/m3 and the concentration given by CEPAS is -6.3, -5.8 and 0.0 ng/m3 according to the red, green and blue channels, respectively.
-The standard deviations of absorption measured with CEPAS over this period are 0.14, 0.11 and 0.11 Mm-1 for the red, green and blue channel, respectively, using 5-minute averaging.
-With the longer 1-hour averaging shown in Figure 3, the standard deviations over the same time frame are 0.041, 0.025 and 0.016 Mm-1, which match well with the Allan deviations from Figure 2, although it should be noted that with 1-hour averaging, the interval only contains 6 - 230 measurement points for each channel.
+The average concentration over this period given by AE33 is 11 ng/m3 and the concentration given by CEPAS is -6.3, -5.8 and 0.0 ng/m3 according to the red, green and blue channels, respectively.
+The standard deviations of absorption measured with CEPAS over this period are 0.14, 0.11 and 0.11

+Mm-1 for the red, green and blue channel, respectively, using 5-minute averaging.
+With the longer 1-hour averaging shown in Figure 3, the standard deviations over the same time frame are 0.041, 0.025 and 0.016 Mm-1, which match well with the Allan deviations from Figure 2, although it should be noted that with 1-hour averaging, the interval only contains 6 measurement points for each channel.
 Some of the occasional sharp outliers in Figure 5 are due to the NO2 interference as described above, particularly when green and blue channels can be seen to deviate from the red channel, but some of the peaks are likely erroneous readings from the microphone.
 These outliers were included in all the statistics described above.

-Figure 5: Part of the time trace of the SMEAR III measurement with the three CEPAS channels and with AE33 for comparison.
+225 Figure 5: Part of the time trace of the SMEAR III measurement with the three CEPAS channels and with AE33 for comparison.

 All traces are 5-minute averages.